Loopcast/beta/readme.md

 make client
 ````

-Then edit files on ````src/frontend````, note that jade files are actually being rendered by the backend.
+Then edit files on ````src/frontend````, note that .jade templates are actually being rendered by the backend.

-They are on the frontend folder just for convenience while developing the templates, which are deeply connected with scripts and stlesheets which are pre-compiled for every release.
+They are on the frontend folder just for convenience while developing the templates, which are deeply connected with scripts and stylesheets which are pre-compiled for every release.

 ### building frontend for release